ministryofjustice/itpolicycontent/content/confluence/enterprise/patch-management-standard.md

 </tr>
 </table>

+## About this document

+This document is the MoJ IT Security – Patch Management Standard.
+It is designed to help protect MoJ ICT systems by providing a standard on the application of security patches.

+## How to use this document

+The purpose of this standard is to provide a consistent approach for the MoJ to identify vulnerabilities (to ICT systems), assess associated threats, rank them in terms of priority, and provide remediation via patch distribution using manual or automated methods.

+## Overview

+### Introduction

 A patch is a piece of software applied to an ICT asset (operating system, hardware module or application) to update its capabilities, fix compatibility problems or remove a discovered security weakness.
 Manufacturers typically release regular software patches for their product and occasional "Service Packs", which are major updates to an ICT asset's software or firmware.
 Security patches are specialist patch releases that are used to correct vulnerabilities identified which may compromise the Confidentiality, Integrity or Availability of that asset.
 This corrective action will prevent successful exploitation by removing or mitigating the specific vulnerability identified.

 The HMG Security Policy Framework mandatory requirement 39 states that: